Jade Rabbit (restaurant)

 Restaurant in Portland, Oregon, U.S.

 Jade Rabbit (formerly Ichiza Kitchen) is an Asian and vegan restaurant in Portland, Oregon, United States.
+Established in 2017, the business operates on Hawthorne Boulevard in southeast Portland's Richmond neighborhood.
+Previously, the business operated in the Buckman neighborhood.

 Description

-The Asian (especially Chinese and also sometimes described as "pan-Asian") and vegan restaurant Jade Rabbit (formerly Ichiza Kitchen) operates in southeast Portland's Buckman neighborhood.
+The Asian (especially Chinese and also sometimes described as "pan-Asian") and vegan restaurant Jade Rabbit (formerly Ichiza Kitchen) operates on Hawthorne Boulevard in southeast Portland's Richmond neighborhood.
+Previously, it operated in the Buckman neighborhood.

 The menu has included dim sum such as bawan dumplings and cha siu bao, noodle soups, and rice noodles.
 The Fiery Wind noodle soup has Lan Zhou broth with herbs such as ginger, Sichuan peppercorn, and star anise.

 History

 Owner Cyrus Ichiza launched Ichiza Kitchen in southwest Portland's Goose Hollow neighborhood in 2017.
 Like many restaurants, the business operated via delivery and take-out at times during the COVID-19 pandemic.
 In August 2020, Ichiza announced plans to open an eponymous restaurant as a spin-off of Ichiza Kitchen.

 Jade Rabbit later operated as a pop-up at Aimsir Distilling's Emerald Room in the Kerns neighborhood.
 It now operates at 23rd Avenue and Belmont Street in Buckman.
 Jade Rabbit was a vendor at the inaugural Veganizer Asian Market in 2025.
+In August 2026, the business announced plans to relocate to Hawthorne Boulevard.
+It reopened at 3632 Hawthorne Boulevard, in the Richmond neighborhood, on August 27.
+The current space has a seating capacity of 70 to 80 people.

 Ichiza and Ichiza Kitchen were featured in the book Evolving Vegan.